Toulouse on a winter day with a view of one of the bridges and a church

 Duck confit , Roasted duck with blueberry sauce, in france

-Even a true Parisian can’t deny that some of the best French dishes come from the country’s southern regions, particularly the southwest.
+Some of the best French dishes come from the country’s southern regions, particularly the southwest (Occitanie in the local language).

 Trying to decide where to eat dinner on a frosty winter day in Toulouse?
-Here are our top picks:
+Here are my top picks:

 • For a traditional cassoulet, check out La Cave au Cassoulet, located on Rue des Peyrolières.
 The restaurant’s unique decor and traditional cuisine make for a cozy experience.